How To Dial 911 From Space

 The astronaut was trying to dial an international number, he told Dutch public broadcaster Nederlandse Omroep Stichting, when he erred.
 Floating inside the space station, he made a mistake many people make in regular gravity — he missed a number.

 "First you dial the 9 for an outside line, and then 011 for an international line," he explained.
-"I made a mistake, and the next day I received an e-mail message: did you call 911?"
+"I made a mistake, and the next day I received an email message: Did you call 911?"

 The 60-year-old astronaut hung up promptly when he realized his error, but the call triggered an alert some 200 miles below at Mission Control, in Houston.
 NASA security checked the room where the call was patched through.
 The astronaut, of course, was conspicuously absent.